Skip to main content

 Sources

 A taint source is specified by a pattern.
-Any subexpression that this pattern matches is regarded as a source of taint.
+Like in a search-mode rule, you can start this pattern with one of the following keys: pattern, patterns, pattern-either, pattern-regex.
+Note that any subexpression that is matched by this pattern will be regarded as a source of taint.

 pattern-sources: